Zay-Yan/Zay-Yan/README.md

 ## 🧰Tech Stack

-- Infrastructure as Code (IaC) with Terraform
+- Infrastructure as Code (IaC) with Terraform, CloudFormation
 - Containerization and Orchestration with Docker and Kubernetes
-- Continuous Integration and Deployment (CI/CD) pipelines with GitHub Actions
+- Continuous Integration and Deployment (CI/CD) pipelines with GitHub Actions, Jenkins, ArgoCD, FluxCD
 - Linux enthusiast and bash scripting ninja
+- Cloud Infrastructure Management with AWS, Azure and GCP

+## 🚶Contribution
 - 🔭 I’m currently working on **Terraform, CloudFormation and Kubernetes**

 - 🌱 I’m currently exploring **CI tools, monitoring tools**